PlotkinaAnna/PlotkinaAnna/README.md

 - 👋 Hi, I’m @PlotkinaAnna
 - 👀 I’m interested in politics
 - 🌱 I’m currently learning business and diplomacy
-- 💞️ I’m looking to collaborate on marketing and PR related issues
+- 💞️ I’m looking to collaborate on HR and SM content related issues
 - 📫 How to reach me: anna.plotkina@inca.digital ; @pltkna (telegram)

 <!---